 - An increase in more complex communications in the form of MIMO rollout of 5G and development of WiFi6.

-- The number of commercial and civilian satellite launches with RF capability set to pass 60 this year.
-(Rosen, J., 2021)
+- The number of commercial and civilian satellite launches with synthetic aperture radar (SAR) capability set to pass 60 this year.
+(Rosen, J., 2021).

 It is therefore becoming increasingly difficult for a human in the loop to handle the flood of information.
 This is resulting in the adoption of deep learning approaches for the detection, classification, identification and transmission of signals.